-- The department attempts to offer every funded student at least one teaching experience. - It is assumed, except under extraordinary and documented circumstances, that any student who has passed his or her Candidacy Examination is eligible to teach at least one of the courses in his or her focus fields. - Each year field coordinators are asked to recommend students in their fields for independent teaching.
+- The department attempts to offer every funded student at least one teaching experience. - It is assumed, except under extraordinary and documented circumstances, that any student who has passed their Candidacy Examination is eligible to teach at least one of the courses in their focus fields. - Each year field coordinators are asked to recommend students in their fields for independent teaching.
 The field coordinators consult field faculty in producing their recommendations. - In making course assignments, the field coordinators' recommendations are then meshed with graduate student requests for the courses they want to teach, which are requested at least annually in making course assignments. - The Department of Political Science has a responsibility to provide its undergraduate students with high-quality instruction.
 In assigning TAs to courses after they have taught for the first time, student teaching evaluations and other evidence of teaching ability are taken into account.
-There have been cases, although they are infrequent, when a TA's performance has been so unsatisfactory that he/she is not asked to teach again.
-TAs experiencing difficulty in the classroom are very strongly encouraged to consult with the University Center for the Advancement of Teaching (UCAT) (formerly FTAD). - TAs are assigned to the courses that are available.
+There have been cases, although they are infrequent, when a TA's performance has been so unsatisfactory that they are not asked to teach again.
+TAs experiencing difficulty in the classroom are very strongly encouraged to consult with the Michael V. Drake Center for Teaching and Learning (formerly UCAT)

+- TAs are assigned to the courses that are available.
 It often happens that there are more TAs who can teach a particular course than are needed, so it frequently is the case that student and field preferences cannot be fully satisfied.
 TAs should generally expect to teach one General Education Curriculum (GEC) course and one major course in their specialty. - In making assignments, the department tries not to give TAs more than one different preparation in a year and two different preparations over a two-year period unless they explicitly request it.
 Sometimes needs dictate exceptions to this norm; in this case, the student always is given the option to decline.
-Since advanced students (past their 5 years) are hired on the basis of teaching needs, they should expect to be asked to make additional teaching preparations. - Post-candidacy GAs are expected to teach, except when faculty hire them on non-departmental grants. - Instructors who receive weak Student Evaluations of Instruction (SEI) are expected to work with the UCAT on their teaching skills.
+Since advanced students (past their fifth year) are hired on the basis of teaching needs, they should expect to be asked to make additional teaching preparations. - Post-candidacy GAs are expected to teach, except when faculty hire them on non-departmental grants. - Instructors who receive weak Student Evaluations of Instruction (SEI) are expected to work with the Drake Institute on their teaching skills.

 In making assignments to available courses, there is always the possibility, given teaching schedule needs, that TAs may have to be assigned to courses they did not request or for which they were not recommended.
 The department makes every effort to avoid this situation.
-Time permitting (sometimes the decision has to be made almost immediately) the field coordinator is consulted about this assignment.
+Time permitting (sometimes the decision has to be made almost immediately), the field coordinator is consulted about this assignment.